ashley-evans/how-many-buzzwords/README.md

 | DEPLOY_AWS_SECRET_ACCESS_KEY   | BuzzwordDeployUser's `SECRET_KEY`   |

 The above values can be found in the AWS Secret Manager secret named the same as the user's `AccessKeyId`

+The template validation performed by the CI pipeline searches for `.yml` files that are suffixed with `-template`, therefore, if you wish for a template file to be validated then simply suffix the file with `-template`.